CIYC Welcomes you to the

 Feeder Race Sat Sept 4th

-Windward/Leeward or Modified Olympic course program
+Windward/Leeward or Modified Olympic course program or a modified Olympic course.

 Rules: All races will be governed by the current Racing Rules of Sailing as defined in The Racing Rules of Sailing (2017-2020) except where otherwise modified by this Notice of Race and/or the Sailing Instructions.
 In addition, the following special rules and instructions will apply: